Code-Institute-Submissions/Milestone-Project-88/README.md

 - Overview of best way to travel to Patagonia.
 - Data from skyscanner api with dates, prices and airline for next flights to Patagonia.
 - Overview of what to pack with collapsable menu of different categories.
-- Overview of when to go (weather is a very important consideration when visiting Patagonia!)/
+- Overview of when to go (weather is a very important consideration when visiting Patagonia!).
 - Overview of 5 day weather forecast for el Calafate, one of the main towns on the Argentinian side.

 #### contact.html